-1. Students are expected to attend class.
+- 1. Students are expected to attend class.
 Quizzes will be given and cannot be made up unless approval from instructor.
-If you cannot attend class, see or call instructor (phone number 402-844-7231).
-Your grade will start dropping by a letter grade for each day after three days.

-B. Student Conduct

-1. Students are expected to complete your own work.
-Students will also be expected to conform to the Student Code of Conduct that was handed out.

-C. Lab Attendance and Conduct

-1. Lab time is for completing lab assignments.
+If you cannot attend class, see or call instructor (phone number 402-844-7230).
+Your grade will start dropping by a letter grade for each day after three days. - B. Student Conduct - 1.
+Students are expected to complete your own work.
+Students will also be expected to conform to the Student Code of Conduct that was handed out. - C. Lab Attendance - 1.
+Lab time is for completing the lab assignments.
 Students are expected to attend all labs and work on assignments during lab time.
-Playing games and not attending the full lab time are inappropriate.

-D. Assignment Completion

-1. All assignments are to be completed by the assigned date.
-Late assignments will only be accepted with approval from the instructor.
-Late assignments will not be accepted if more than one week.
+Playing games and not attending the full lab time are inappropriate. - D. Assignment Completion - 1.
+All assignments are to be completed by the assigned date.
+Late assignments will only be accepted with approval from instructor.
+Late assignments will not be accepted if more than one week. - E. Instructor Absence: - 1.
+If instructor is absent, see other instructor for details (John).
+Listen to radio for weather related school announcements.